jeffhussmann/knock-knock/README.md

     └── hg38.mmi
 ```

+Alternatively, if reference genomes and indices already exist (e.g. in another projects directory), a YAML file `PROJECT_DIR/index_locations.yaml` that lists paths can be provided.

 ### Specifying targets

 The next step is to provide information about which genomic location was targeted for editing and the sequence of the donor that was provided (if any).